Balzabu/NosWatcher/README.md

 ### Server

 The server collects updates from the client statuses and saves them to `statuses.json`.
-The server periodically checks the status updates from clients and sets them to offline if they have not sent updates for more than a minute indicating that either the Clients or the VM itself stopped working.
+The server periodically checks the status updates from clients and sets them to offline if they have not sent updates for more than a minute indicating that either the Processes or the VM itself stopped working.

 ## Project Structure